super-tomcat/Split-Switch/README.md

 in your Emacs init file, appears AFTER the lines where you install the popup package.

-You need to put this file (split-switch.el) in a folder where Emacs can see it.
+You then need to put the file (split-switch.el) in a folder where Emacs can see it.
 If you are not sure how to do this then you can do what i do...